 Tanzania has a moderate risk for Malaria.
-Malaria occurs in all areas below 1800 meters and we recommend that you take precautions against malaria prior to the commencement of your holiday.
-Please consult your doctor about these.
-Woman using oral contraceptives should consult their physicians before using prophylactics.
+Malaria is common in areas below 1800 meters, and it is recommended to take necessary precautions against malaria prior to your holiday trip.
+You should consult your doctor and tour operator regarding this.
+Woman taking contraceptives should consult their physician about using prophylactics.

-As a sensible precaution we recommend that you consider getting at least some of the following recommended immunisations:
+As it is a sensible precaution, we recommend getting immunized for at least some, if not all, of the following diseases.

-- Hepatitis A – You can get Hepatitis A through contaminated food or water in Tanzania, regardless of where you are eating or staying.
+- Hepatitis A: There’s a chance of contracting Hepatitis A through contaminated food or water regardless of where you are staying and eating

-- Typhoid – You can get Typhoid through contaminated food or water in Tanzania, especially if you are visiting smaller cities or rural areas.
+- Typhoid: You can get typhoid through contaminated food or water, especially if you’re visiting rural areas and smaller cities.

-The official Tanzanian languages are Ki-Swahili and English.
-There are more than 120 tribal vernaculars.
+The official language of Tanzania are Kiswahili and English.
+Apart from that, there are 120 tribal vernaculars.

 As with any other town, walking alone at night is not advisable, and it is preferable to use taxis which are available at most hotels.
-Do not leave cash or valuables in your hotel room and use a safe deposit box.
+Do not, under any circumstance, leave cash and valuable belongings in the hotel room.
+Use the safe deposit box instead.

 Visa & entry Requirements

-Visas are required by most travelers to Tanzania.
-Visas are available at your local Tanzanian Embassy.
-Costs vary from country to country.
-Visas are valid for 6 months.
+Visas are required for most travellers flying into Tanzania.
+It can be issued at your local Tanzanian Embassy and cost varies from country to country.
+Visas are valid for a total of 6 months.
 It is possible, however, to obtain a tourist’s visa for a single entry at any ONE of the FOUR MAIN ENTRIES into Tanzania -subject to the fulfillment of all immigration and health requirements-, for those who could NOT apply for visa from Tanzania Mission abroad.
 These are:

 - Dar-es-Salaam International Airport